pythoninchemistry/ch40208/COURSE_OUTLINE.md

 Problem:

+This week there are two problems:

+- Code to calculate interatomic distances
-Optimise the interatomic distance code from the week previous
+- Optimise the interatomic distance code from the week previous

-## Week 4: Functions and modular code
+## Week 3: Functions and modular code

-W/C: 2019-10-21
+W/C: 2019-10-14

 Material: